stefanino-ch/gqrx-apscheduler/README.md

 A python based application allowing to schedule commands to be sent to qgrx.
 For more info about gqrx refer to https://gqrx.dk/

+## Installation
+All you need is the single file **gqrx-adv-scheduler.py**.
+Copy this file to your computer.
+Make sure you have python installed.

 ## Usage

 ### Create the schedule file